svetlanasieber/SoftUni-Upskill-Courses/JAVA Fundamentals/13. HTML & CSS Basics/01.WelcomeToHtml/readme.md

-# Create a web page like the following:
 # Constraints
 •	Change the file name to welcome.html.
 •	Use paragraph tag for plain text and strong tag for bold text.